 - Fill out the appropriate form (Form 9465-FS if you owe less than $50,000, Form 433-F if you owe more than $50,000) and submit all the information requested.
 You don’t want to incur more penalties by not getting the ball rolling.

 Before you apply for a payment plan, double check that you’ve submitted all the proper tax forms and work out the numbers on what you can afford to pay.
-Just remember that any future refund you may qualify to receive will go towards your tax debt until it is completely paid off.
+Just remember that any future refund you may qualify to receive will go toward your tax debt until it is completely paid off.

 Paying Taxes on a Fixed Budget